 For more information about frostbite and how to prevent it, check out this video from the National Weather Service.

 View the CDC Winter Weather website.

 You might wear gloves and a hat to protect yourself from cold temperatures outside, but did you know that your home needs protection, too?

 With the proper maintenance, you can prepare your home for the winter season and reduce heat loss during a power outage.

-· Allow faucets to drip during cold weather to avoid freezing; and
+- Allow faucets to drip during cold weather to avoid freezing

 For added warmth, you may choose to use indoor space heaters.
 If you purchase a space heater, look for one that has an automatic shut-off or tip-over switch.
 Place the heater on a level surface away from high-traffic areas and flammable items such as curtains, bedding, or furniture.
 Make sure the room has enough ventilation to help prevent carbon monoxide poisoning.